chen-ye/hubot-fb/README.md

       res.send "http://wallpaper.ultradownloads.com.br/275633_Papel-de-Parede-Meme-Okay-Face_1600x1200.jpg"
 ```

-Of course, hookbacks can do anything in your application—not just trigger responses.
+Of course, postbacks can do anything in your application—not just trigger responses.